nelsonjchen/non-github-remote-source-provider/README.md

 ## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+This extension needs to run in an environment that has `git` available on the path.

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

-* `myExtension.enable`: enable/disable this extension
-* `myExtension.thing`: set to `blah` to do something
+There are no extension settings.

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+There are no current known issues.

 ## Release Notes

 Users appreciate release notes as you update your extension.

-### 1.0.0
+### 2021.12.1

-Initial release of ...
+Initial release of this tool

-### 1.0.1

-Fixed issue #.

-### 1.1.0

-Added features X, Y, and Z.

 -----------------------------------------------------------------------------------------------------------
 ## Following extension guidelines